 When you Add or Edit a Blog Post you will see the following fields to edit.

-Post Title: The Bolded text at the top of a Blog Post.
+- Page Title: The bold title text at the top of a Blog Post.

 If this is difficult for you, there is a calendar button provided that pulls up an intuitive way of choosing the timestamp.